NCAR/CAM/README.md

 git push origin <branch name>
 ```

 Then create a PR to the branch in question.
-Note that you will have to do this for all branches/versions!